quantum-proximity-gateway/rpi-code/README.md

 </details>

-This code is already setup on the Raspberry Pi 5s, so only the [Usage](#usage) section needs to be looked at.
+This code is already setup on the Raspberry Pi 5s and Raspberry Pi Picos, so only the [Usage](#usage) section needs to be looked at.
 However, we have also included additional instructions below just in case you want to change the code yourself and test things out.

+The code is split into 3 main parts:

+1) `main/` - this includes all the code used on the Raspberry Pi 5s.

+2) `pico/` - this includes all the code used on the Raspberry Pi Picos.

+3) `web-app/` - this includes the code for the simple web application which displays the current active users (ESP32s) the Raspberry Pi 5 is searching for, and their distance to the Raspberry Pi 5.

+## Raspberry Pi 5

-## Requirements
+### Requirements

 TODO

+### Installation

+TODO

+## Raspberry Pi Pico

+### Requirements

+TODO

+### Installation

+TODO

+## Web App

+### Requirements

+TODO

-## Installation
+### Installation

 TODO